Caroline Hatchard

-Caroline Gertrude Hatchard (12 October 1883 – 7 January 1970) was a British soprano, musical theatre and opera singer of the 20th-century who was the first English-born and trained soprano to be engaged by the Royal Opera House in Covent Garden where she played Sophie in the British premiere of Strauss's Der Rosenkavalier on 29 January 1913 with Thomas Beecham conducting.
+Caroline Gertrude Hatchard (12 October 1883 – 7 January 1970) was a British lyric soprano, musical theatre and opera singer of the 20th-century who was the first English-born and trained soprano to be engaged by the Royal Opera House in Covent Garden where she played Sophie in the British premiere of Strauss's Der Rosenkavalier on 29 January 1913 with Thomas Beecham conducting.

 Early years

 Caroline "Carrie" Gertrude Hatchard was born in Portsmouth in Hampshire in 1883, the fourth of five daughters born to Alice née Brooks (1855-1913) and George James Hatchard (1823-1925), a clerk with the Postal Telegraph service.
 The parents realised that four of their daughters had musical talent with "Carrie" in particular being a gifted soprano.
-Aged 17 in 1990 she enrolled at the Royal Academy of Music where fellow students included Arnold Bax, Hubert Bath, Eric Coates and York Bowen.
+Aged 17 in 1890 she enrolled at the Royal Academy of Music where fellow students included Arnold Bax, Hubert Bath, Eric Coates and York Bowen.
 While at the RCM she lodged with a family in Streatham where she met civil servant Robert Squire Langford (1880-1946), whom she married at Streatham on 23 August 1908.
 They had two sons: Peter H G Langford (1915–2010) and Ewen Langford (1923–2011).